riley-jen/dins-cal-fire/README.md

 - `files/WFIGS_INTERAGENCY_PERIMETERS_FILTERED_DATA.geojson`
 - `files/WFIGS_INTERAGENCY_PERIMETERS_CLEAN_DATA.geojson`

+The filtered files preserve the source fields needed for review and cleaning.
+The cleaned files are slimmer plotting files: they keep the same cleaned records, but only the properties used by the visualization plus each feature's geometry.

 ### Filtering

 The filtering scripts select only records for the six fires used in this project.